This is a historic moment.

 Wildlife Killing Contests: Legalized Evil

-Wildlife killing contests are held regularly in New Mexico and many other states.
+Wildlife killing contests are held regularly in many states.
 They are organized events in which contestants compete for prizes by killing the most animals over a given time period.

 Wildlife killing contests serve no legitimate management purpose.